When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Gentle Background Relief for Daily Activities

-Not every moment calls for active management.
-At home β€” reading, cooking, watching TV β€” you may not need full masking.
+At home β€” reading, cooking, watching TV β€” you may not need active masking.
 But complete silence can let the ringing creep back into focus, especially during quieter moments.

 The goal here is habituation support.
-By maintaining a very gentle background sound throughout daily activities, you reduce the number of times your brain "rediscovers" the tinnitus after a period of not noticing it.
-This is consistent with the principle behind Tinnitus Retraining Therapy (TRT), which uses low-level broadband noise to promote long-term neural adaptation.
+Maintaining a very gentle background sound throughout daily activities reduces how often your brain rediscovers the tinnitus.
+This is consistent with the principle behind Tinnitus Retraining Therapy (TRT), which uses low-level broadband noise to support long-term neural adaptation.

 Suggested Starting Setup